-- Ensure that your team members are staying informed of current trends in cybersecurity so they can quickly identify new threats.
+- Ensure your team members are staying informed of current trends in cybersecurity so they can quickly identify new threats.
 They should subscribe to blogs (like Wired) and podcasts (like Techgenix Extreme IT) that cover these issues, and join professional associations so they can benefit from breaking news feeds, conferences, and webinars.

 - Perform regular threat assessments to determine the best approaches to protecting a system against a specific threat, along with assessing different types of threats.

-- In addition, penetration testing involves modeling real-world threats in order to discover vulnerabilities.
+- Conduct penetration testing by modeling real-world threats in order to discover vulnerabilities.

 For example, when a team member resigns and you forget to disable their access to external accounts, change logins, or remove their names from company credit cards, this leaves your business open to both intentional and unintentional threats.
 However, most vulnerabilities are exploited by automated attackers and not a human typing on the other side of the network.

-Testing for vulnerabilities is critical to ensuring the continued security of your systems by identifying weak points and developing a strategy to respond quickly.
+Testing for vulnerabilities is critical to ensuring the continued security of your systems.
+By identifying weak points, you can develop a strategy for quick response.
 Here are some questions to ask when determining your security vulnerabilities: